frontenddogma/web-development-glossary/manuscript/n.md

 Name binding
 : → Binding

+Name server
+: A network service for providing responses to queries against a directory service.
+It translates an often humanly meaningful, text-based identifier to a system-internal, often numeric identification or addressing component.
+This service is performed by the server in response to a service protocol request.
+An example of a name server is the server component of the Domain Name System (DNS).&nbsp;[†](#w-name-server)

 Namespace
 : A namespace is a set of symbols that are used to organize objects of various kinds, so that these objects may be referred to by name.
 A namespace ensures that all the identifiers within it have unique names so that they can be easily identified.
 Prominent examples include file systems; programming languages that organize their variables and subroutines in namespaces; computer networks and distributed systems that assign names to resources, such as computers, printers, websites, (remote) files, etc.; and operating systems that partition kernel resources (process IDs, users, network sockets) by isolated namespaces to support virtualization containers.&nbsp;[†](#w-namespace)